Three Phases of Treatment

 Phase III: This is a voluntary lung health maintenance program.
 It is not covered by insurance.
 Phase III is designed to help you become more independent and responsible for your own exercise program.
 It offers moderate monitoring and help from medical professionals.

-To learn more about our Pulmonary Rehabilitation program or to schedule an appointment, call 706.509.3590 or email us.
+To learn more about our outpatient pulmonary rehabilitation program at Atrium Health Floyd Polk Medical Center or to schedule an appointment, call 706-509-3590 or email us.